sadra-f/MTLS/README.md

 The corpus used is one of news text avilable and linked [here](https://yiyualt.github.io/mtlsdata/).

-This projects code is incomplete and has been passed to the masters student to be completed as arranged by my project supervisor.
+This projects code is incomplete and has been passed to the masters student to be completed as arranged by the project supervisor.